Flokey82/genideas/genclutter/README.md

 # genclutter

+NOTE: This is currently just raw WIP, so don't expect anything to work yet :)

 The proposed game system is designed to generate believable clutter in buildings for RPGs and other procedurally generated games.
 It takes into account various factors such as building type, residents, their professions, and required equipment to create a realistic and immersive environment.

 To achieve this, the system considers the professions and attributes of individuals residing in a building as well as the type of building.
 The system maintains a database of professions and associated attributes, such as required equipment, tools, and materials.
 For example, a carpenter may require a saw, a hammer, nails, and wood in a workshop or shed, while a chef in an inn may require a stove, pots, pans, and ingredients.